backupbrew/switchbrew/Kernel Loader.md

 This is just standard aarch64 page table mapping code.
 New L2/L3 pages are allocated via allocator-\>Allocate() when needed.

+## KInitialPageTable::IsFree

+This is just standard aarch64 page table code.
+Walks the page table, verifying that all entries it would map for size + range are free.

 # Structures

 ## KernelMap